rubenmathews123/soc-bots-investigation/README.md

 ## Overview

-This project uses Splunk's publicly released BOTS v1 training dataset to investigate a simulated advanced persistent threat (APT) attack against a corporate web server.
-The dataset contains real network and application logs (HTTP traffic, IDS alerts, Windows event logs) generated from an actual attack simulation, used industry-wide for blue-team SOC training.
+This project investigates a simulated attack against a corporate web server, using Splunk's publicly released BOTS v1 training dataset - real network and application logs (HTTP traffic, IDS alerts, Windows event logs) built specifically for SOC training.

-Using Splunk Search Processing Language (SPL), I investigated the incident from initial reconnaissance through to [exploitation/persistence - update as you complete more findings], documenting each step as a real analyst would: hypothesis, search, evidence, technique mapping, and conclusion.
+Using Splunk Search Processing Language (SPL), I worked through this the way a real analyst would: started with reconnaissance activity, followed it through an attempted credential attack, and finished by checking whether the IDS actually caught what happened.
+Each finding below follows the same structure - hypothesis, search, evidence, MITRE ATT&CK mapping, and conclusion.

 ## Scenario